cquzys/stImpute/README.md

 #### Spatial transcriptomic data impute

-1. Get the ESM-2 embedding for the genes associated with your dataset, [Tutorial](https://github.com/cquzys/stImpute/blob/main/tutorial/esm-2_tutorial.pdf) (The tutorial will be changed to English later)
+1. Get the ESM-2 embedding for the genes associated with your dataset, [Tutorial](https://github.com/cquzys/stImpute/blob/main/tutorial/esm-2_tutorial.pdf)

    If you don't want to get the embedding , you can skip this step and set `emb_file = None` in the next step.